 I get a lot of stick from my friends for what I do – for some of them it’s right up there with Traffic Warden as one of the worst jobs you can do.
 But a lot of the preconceptions are pretty wide of the mark.
 We do much more to help people than we’re given credit for, even giving financial advice and info on loans to help people make their payments on time.
 There are some aspects I enjoy more than others, of course, but as long as you’re fair and have everyone’s best interests in mind, it can be really rewarding.
 Weird, right?

 There are no formal qualifications needed to become a Bailiff, however, you will need a Bailiff General Certificate before you get started (there is no study involved for this certification).

-The English Legal System Objectives Introduction to the English legal systemAspects of UK lawHistory of the English legal systemLaws governing debt recovery, bailiffs, default noticesPlus much more...
-Module 5 Court Systems and Structures Objectives Understanding court systems in the UKSupreme ...
+in a law officeHow to maintain confidentialityRecords safety and securityPlus much more...
+Module 4 The English Legal System Objectives Introduction to the English legal systemAspects of UK lawHistory of the English legal systemLaws governing debt recovery, bailiffs, default noticesPlus much more ...
 Read more

 processes, in order to get the highest dividend from administrators and receivers, should one of your customers fall into difficulties.
 The course will also equip you with practical advice on using factoring services, engaging bailiffs and private debt collection companies, and how to communicate ...
 Read more